qdrant/landing_page/qdrant-landing/content/blog/dspy-vs-langchain.md

 ---
 title: "DSPy vs LangChain: A Comprehensive Framework Comparison" #required
 short_description: DSPy and LangChain are powerful frameworks for building AI applications leveraging LLMs and vector search technology.
-description: DSPy and LangChain are powerful frameworks for building AI applications leveraging LLMs and vector search technology.
-In this article, we dive deep into the capabilities of each and discuss scenarios where each of these frameworks shine.
-Let’s get started! #required
+description: We dive deep into the capabilities of DSPy and LangChain and discuss scenarios where each of these frameworks shine. #required
-social_preview_image: /articles_data/discovery-search/social_preview.jpg # This image will be used in social media previews, should be 1200x630px.
-Required.
+social_preview_image: /blog/dspy-vs-langchain/dspy-langchain.png # This image will be used in
-small_preview_image: /articles_data/discovery-search/icon.svg # This image will be used in the list of articles at the footer, should be 40x40px
-preview_dir: /articles_data/discovery-search/preview # This directory contains images that will be used in the article preview.
-They can be generated from one image.
-Read more below.
-Required.
-weight: -110 # This is the order of the article in the list of articles at the footer.
-The lower the number, the higher the article will be in the list.
+preview_image: /blog/dspy-vs-langchain/dspy-langchain.png
 author: Qdrant Team # Author of the article.
 Required.
 author_link: https://qdrant.tech/ # Link to the author's page.
 Required.
-date: 2024-06-06T08:00:00-03:00 # Date of the article.
+date: 2024-02-23T08:00:00-03:00 # Date of the article.
 Required.
 draft: false # If true, the article will not be published
 keywords: # Keywords for SEO
     - DSPy